lloesche/valheim-server-docker/README.md

 Note that in my tests when connecting to the server via the Steam server browser I had to enter the server password twice.
 Once in Steam and once in-game.

-## Steam Server Favorites & LAN play
+## Steam Server Favorites & LAN Play
 A third option within Steam is to add the server manually by IP.
 This also allows for LAN play without the need to open or forward any firewall ports.

 Steps: